 In 1938, President Max Bedacht of the IWO gave a speech in which he acknowledged that fraternal life was not organized for women, who often could not leave home in the evenings to attend large meetings of social events-- go figure.
 In March 1939, the IWO announced that the Progressive Women's Council would now become an official section of the IWO, transferring their membership of almost 5,000 women to IWO lodges.
 Clara Shavelson and Rose Nelson became official IWO employees, with Clara as city women's committee secretary and Rose as women's director.
 June Gordon also became an official women's organizer for the IWO this time.
 Together, all three women would form the backbone of women's organizing within the IWO's Jewish women's section, which, in 1944, would become the Emma Lazarus division of the JPFO.

-As a digitized Cornell archive amply demonstrates, Clara, Rose, and their colleagues wasted no time in setting up programs that spoke directly to women's concerns.
+As the digitized Cornell archive amply demonstrates, Clara, Rose, and their colleagues wasted no time in setting up programs that spoke directly to women's concerns.
 In May 1941, when they launched a campaign against the high price of staple goods.
 In June, they launched a campaign against the rising cost of living.
 They called a mass meeting to support transit workers.
 They ran book clubs and conferences.
 And when the IWO launched their support for the Allied war effort, women concentrated their activities in sewing and knitting circles to raise money for troops and tanks.

 In 1948, the IWO immediately got involved in the Ingram case, founding the Ingram Children's Education and Welfare Fund.
 Louise Thompson Patterson and June Gordon both served on the board of trustees.
-The fund raised enough money to send the two children to the IWO's Camp Ruchika for the summer.
+The fund raised enough money to send the two children to the IWO's Camp Wo-Chi-Ca for the summer.
 The Emma Lazarus Clubs launched a Mother's Day postcard campaign, working closely alongside the National Committee to Free the Ingram Family, which was led by Maude White Katz and also included Claudia Jones.

-In 1950, when the IWO's solution began, Louise Thompson Patterson co-founded Sojourners for Truth and Justice.
-And June Gordon turned the Emma Lazarus division into the independent Emma Lazarus Federation of Jewish Women's Clubs.
+In 1950, when the IWO's dissolution began, Louise Thompson Patterson co-founded Sojourners for Truth and Justice.
+And June Gordon turned the Emma Lazarus Division into the independent Emma Lazarus Federation of Jewish Women's Clubs.
 But the women continued to work together.
 In May 1952, the two groups held a unity lunch where they came together to launch a new campaign to free Rosa Lee Ingram.
 The two groups of women heralded the Alliance of Negro and Jewish Women for Equality, Security, and Peace.
 Jean Gordon presented the Sojourners with a check for $200 and made a pledge to provide $50 per month to the Ingram campaign.

 In March 1954, the Emma Lazarus Clubs sent delegates to Washington, DC, alongside 20 other Black and White delegates, to demand the Justice Department act to free Rosa Lee Ingram.
-Government claimed that the cases statutes of limitations had run out and invoked states' rights.
+Government claimed that the case's statutes of limitations had run out and invoked states' rights.
 But the Free the Ingrams campaign and its supporters refused to give up.
 Thanks in large part due to the campaign to free Rosa Lee Ingram led by Black women, and in some part due to the support of the IWO and the Emma Lazarus Clubs, Rosa Lee Ingram and her sons were paroled in August 1959.
 And Mrs. Ingram moved to Atlanta, where she lived until her death in 1980.